xpack/web-doxygen/website/docs/manual/pages/docblocks.md

 :::warning
 These blocks can only be used to document <em>members</em> and <em>parameters</em>.
 They cannot be used to document files, classes, unions, structs, groups, namespaces, macros, and enums themselves.
-Furthermore, the structural commands mentioned in the next section (like <span class="doxyComputerOutput">\class</span>) are not allowed inside these comment blocks.
+Furthermore, the structural commands mentioned in the next section (like <code>\\class</code>) are not allowed inside these comment blocks.
 :::

 :::warning
-Be careful using this construct as part of a macro definition, because when <a href="/web-doxygen/docs/pages/config/#cfg_macro_expansion">MACRO\_EXPANSION</a> is set to <span class="doxyComputerOutput">YES</span> at the places where the macro is applied, also the comment will be substituted and this comment is then used as documentation for the last item encountered and not for the macro definition itself!
+Be careful using this construct as part of a macro definition, because when <a href="/web-doxygen/docs/pages/config/#cfg_macro_expansion">MACRO\_EXPANSION</a> is set to <code>YES</code> at the places where the macro is applied, also the comment will be substituted and this comment is then used as documentation for the last item encountered and not for the macro definition itself!
 :::